Anand-1812/Streako/README.md

 ## 🎯 Usage

 1. Open the frontend in your browser.
-2. currentlt first Sign up, then log in to start tracking your habits.
+2. Sign up, to start tracking your habits, further you can also login to see your existing habit.
 3. Add, complete, and monitor your habits on the dashboard.
 4. Check analytics to see your streaks and habit performance over time.